plantonhq/planton.ai/content/copywriting/_stage-area/2025-12-31-landing-page-marketing-optimization/UPDATES-SUMMARY.md

 **All testimonials approved for use** (confirmed by user):
 - ✅ Harsha CH - Full approval, can obtain image
-- ✅ Rohit Reddy Gopy - Full approval, can obtain image
+- ✅ Rohit Reddy Gopu - Full approval, can obtain image
 - ✅ Balaji Borra - Full approval, can obtain image
 - ✅ Rakesh Kandhi - Full approval, can obtain image
 - ✅ Sai Saketh - Full approval, can likely obtain image